Export Dashboards and Widgets

 1. Open the dashboard that contains the widget that you want to export.

-2. Hover over the widget and click on the menu, and select Export to XLSX or CSV:
+2. Hover over the widget and click on the (ellipsis) menu, select Export and choose from one of the tabular data export options:

-Screenshot of a widget on a dashboard with the ... menu open and the export options highlighted.
+Screenshot of a widget on a dashboard with the ellipsis menu open and the export options highlighted.

 The export file will start being processed, do not leave the page before the file is finalized and downloaded to your machine: